argoproj/argo-helm/charts/argo-cd/README.md

 Highlighted versions provide information about additional steps that should be performed by user when upgrading to newer version.

 ### 5.35.0
-This version changed supported Kubernetes version from `>=1.22.0-0` to `>=1.23.0-0`.
+This version supports Kubernetes version from `>=1.22.0-0` to `>=1.23.0-0`.
 Though the supported version of Kubernetes is v1.24 or later, we align with Amazon EKS because there are a lot of EKS users.

 Please see more information about EoL: [Amazon EKS EoL][EKS EoL].